About the B+E accreditation scheme

 Aims of the scheme

-The B+E trailer training accreditation scheme aims to:
+The B+E accreditation scheme is aimed at:

-What is the syllabus?
+What is the B+E training syllabus?

 Aim of the syllabus

-- Preparing a vehicle and its occupants for a journey
+- Preparing the vehicle for a journey

 - How to guide and control the vehicle whilst towing